Macronutrients explained

 Can I remove a macronutrient from my diet?

 It is strongly discouraged.
-Each macronutrient fulfills essential biological functions.
+Each macronutrient performs essential biological functions.
 Very restrictive diets (zero carb, zero fat) lead to deficiencies and are rarely sustainable.
 It's better to adjust proportions than to remove an entire category.

 How much protein per day for a sedentary person?